3DGenomes/TADbit/doc/source/tutorial/tutorial_1_general.rst

 ----------------------------------------

-TADBit also allows to search for TADs in a chromosome using the information of several Hi-C experiments.
+TADbit also allows to search for TADs in a chromosome using the information of several Hi-C experiments.
 To do this experiments do not need to be summed up (like in :ref:`exp_operations`), as the find_tad function has a batch_mode:

 .. code:: python